pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/bugtracking/howto_bug_triage.rst

 We use four types of bug importances and give each a specific meaning and time interval:

+Urgent:
+^^^^^^^
-- **Urgent:** `Freeze, panics`_ and crashes_ that reproducible on all type of systems and makes the whole system unusable and **security** related bugs.
+`Freeze, panics`_ and crashes_ that reproducible on all type of systems and makes the whole system unusable and **security** related bugs.
 These bugs should fixed promptly.

+High:
+^^^^^
-- **High:** bugs that are reproducible on all type of systems and makes the program unusable (packages which are totally unusable and have missing dependency, like being uninstallable or crashing_ on startup, bugs cause that cause loss of user data).
+Bugs that are reproducible on all type of systems and makes the program unusable (packages which are totally unusable and have missing dependency, like being uninstallable or crashing_ on startup, bugs cause that cause loss of user data).
 These bugs should be fixed in 1 months.

+Normal:
+^^^^^^^
-- **Normal:** bugs that are reproducible on all type of systems and makes a part of the program unusable.
+Bugs that are reproducible on all type of systems and makes a part of the program unusable.
 These bugs are probably be fixed in 6 months.

+New feature:
+^^^^^^^^^^^^
-- **New feature:** new feature requests.
+New feature requests.
 These requests will probably be done for the next release.

+Low:
+^^^^
-- **Low:** the others - a cosmetic problem, such as a misspelled word or misaligned text or an enhancement, bugs that are not reproducible on all systems.
+The others - a cosmetic problem, such as a misspelled word or misaligned text or an enhancement, bugs that are not reproducible on all systems.
 These bugs are not schduled to fix in the next 6 months.
 This is not the same as planning not to fix the bug; it means that we don't know when we will fix it, if at all.

 **Notes:**  Hardware specific bugs generally seemed as urgent, but it should be generally high.
 Because urgent severity is used when the entire distribution does not work, but a bug restricted to a specific hardware usually has a high severity.